-Longevity Noodles, Vietnamese herbed pho (rice noodle soup), Thai pineapple fried rice, and Shanghai golden fried rice with crumbled bacon are at the menu of Gouldsboro chef Helen Chen’s cooking elegance “Helen Chen: Asian Noodles and Rice” from 3 to 5:30 p.M.
+Longevity Noodles, Vietnamese herbed pho (rice noodle soup), Thai pineapple fried rice, and Shanghai golden fried rice with crumbled bacon are on the menu of Gouldsboro chef Helen Chen’s cooking elegance “Helen Chen: Asian Noodles and Rice” from 3 to 5:30 p.M.
 On Sunday, June 30, at the Dorcas Library Learning Center in Prospect Harbor.
-The daughter of the overdue famed Boston location chef Joyce Chen, credited with introducing northern Asian delicacies to the United States starting within the Nineteen Fifties, Helen Chen has authored three Asian cuisine cookbooks.
-The class charges $35 in keeping with the character.
-To join up, call the library at 963-4027.
-To study extra about Chen, cross https://www.Ellsworthamerican.Com/dwelling/residing-meals/chefs-mom-featured-on-for all time-stamp/.
+The daughter of the overdue famed Boston location chef Joyce Chen, credited with introducing northern Asian delicacies to the United States starting in the Nineteen Fifties,

 Take a sip

-For price ticket fees, visit waterfrontconcerts.Com.
+For price ticket fees, visit waterfrontconcerts.com.

 Edible panorama